SaaS Benchmarks: 2023 Report

 Sales benchmarks refer to metrics that speak to the later stages of your sales funnel.
 These metrics focus on actual closed sales, rather than the lead generation of the marketing metrics above.

 - Customer Acquisition Cost: Your Customer Acquisition Cost (CAC) is a measure of how much your company spends to acquire a single new customer.
-Keeping CAC low is essential to scale sustainably.
+Investing in a customer acquisition strategy that prioritizes low CACs is essential to scaling sustainably.

 - LTV to CAC Ratio: CAC is an important metric, but it doesn’t tell the whole story—often higher value customers will take longer to close, and therefore, require more resources from your sales team.
 Comparing your average customer lifetime value (LTV) to your CAC ensures that your sales marketing and sales spend is proportional to their actual return.